BrainardLab/MatlabJobSupport/README.md

  - run in a Docker container on a remote host, via SSH (assumes host and credentials have been configured)
  - run in a Docker container on a temporary AWS instance, via AWS CLI and SSH (assumes AWS CLI has been configured)
  - run in a Kubernetes pod (assumes kubectl has been configured)

+Each of these will differ by various, devious, complicated syntax.
+But eventually each one needs to cause matlab to be run inside a Docker container based on the Matlab Support image.
+Therefore, the last step for each of these can be the same: invoke Matlab and pass a job declaration to a standard executor function.

 # Docker Images
 I think all jobs should run inside Docker containers.
 This will give us the chance to establish a portable, consistent execution environment.
 It will also give us the chance to choose conventions for things like how the file system should be arranged and where Matlab should look for job-specefic scripts and resource files.